psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 Mr. *Watson*.
 I meant, whether it contained your official observations.

-Mr, *Batt*.
+Mr. *Batt*.
 What is the title of the book?— A. "An account of the readiness for the sea of his majesty's ships and vessels under repair, and of those building and rebuilding, and of such as lie in harbour."
 The book contains more than the title imports; for here are all the ships that are building for his majesty in the merchants' yards, which is not mentioned in the title.

 Does the title of that paper you have looked at correspond with the title of your book?— The words are the very same.